code-423n4/2023-08-shell/README.md

 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

+### Known behaviors which are out of scope for the audit(automated findings / publicly known issues)

+* Errors already described
+  * Failure when deploying a pool with incorrect prices (see above)
+  * any findings around "permissionless" deployment, although contract deployment is permissionless but in the near/distant future only the shell team will deploy this contract
+  * BoundaryError
+  * AmountError
+  * CurveError
+  * BalanceError
+* Utility per LP token decreases between timeslices
+* Failure on try/catch unit tests
+* Failure of soft invariants (see above), especially those where the user is expected to net more tokens than they started with, but don’t.

 # Scope